 Sign up for the DPO Europe Newsletter

 We are open to cooperation with developing, enterprising companies.

-The data subject has the right to lodge a complaint with a supervisory authority in the his or her habitual residence, place of work or place of the infringement (i.e. controller’s place).
-E.g. a data subject who lives and works in Moscow has the right to lodge a complaint with the supervisory authority in Paris if his or her rights were infringed by a French company.
-The supervisory authority shall consider the complaint and inform the complainant on the progress and the outcome of the complaint.
-If the data subject is not satisfied by the outcome of the complaint he or she has the right to judicial remedy (Article 78 GDPR).
+The data subject has the right to lodge a complaint with a supervisory authority.
+They can do it in the state of their habitual residence, place of work or place of the infringement (i.e. controller’s place).
+E.g. a data subject lives and works in Berlin.
+She can complain to a supervisory authority in France if a French company violated her rights.
+The supervisory authority must consider the complaint.
+Then it must inform the complainant on the progress and the outcome of the complaint.
+If the data subject is not satisfied with the outcome of the complaint she has the right to judicial remedy (Article 78 GDPR).

-In the case of the infringement of the GDPR, the controller (or processor) shall not only pay a fine, but also to provide the data subject with compensation for any damage caused by processing.
-More information about the right to portability, the right not to be subject to automated decision-making, the right to lodge a complaint with a supervisory authority and the right to compensation can be found here.
+In case of infringement of the GDPR, the controller (or processor) must not only pay a fine.
+It also has to provide the data subject with compensation for damages caused by the processing.
+You can find more information about several rights here.

-All of the above confirms the relevance and importance of the Regulation.
-Today the Internet has become an essential part of the life of almost every person, our personal data are far from to be safe.
-Therefore, it is very important for everyone to be aware of the rights that they have according to the GDPR.
-In order to avoid problems with customers and supervisory authorities, companies shall inform users about their rights.
-This is required by Articles 13 and 14 of the GDPR.
-Typically, compliance with this obligation involves the publication of a Privacy Policy / Notice.
-We have developed the complete GDPR checklist for such policies / notifications.
+This all confirms the relevance and importance of the Regulation.
+Today the Internet has become an essential part of the life of almost every person.
+Our personal data are far from safety.
+It is very important for everyone to be aware of the rights that they have according to the GDPR.
+Companies should inform users about their rights.
+It’ll help them to avoid problems with customers and supervisory authorities.
+Articles 13 and 14 of the GDPR require it.
+Typically, compliance with this obligation involves the publication of a Privacy Policy/Notice.

+Sign up for the DPO Europe Newsletter